-REDUCTION OF LOANS BY EXTERNAL SCHOLARSHIPS - You are encouraged to seek scholarships and loans from funds that are not administered by VP&S (such as National Medical Fellowships, scholarships offered by county medical societies, private foundations, union, or fraternal organizations, etc.).
-Please visit our website for links that provide information about some "external" sources of financial aid.
+You are encouraged to seek scholarships and loans from funds that are not administered by VP&S (such as scholarships offered by county medical societies, private foundations, union, or fraternal organizations, etc.).
+Please visit our website for a link that provide information about some "external" sources of financial aid.

-If you receive externally awarded scholarships or loans, you must notify your Financial Aid Officer.
-You will be granted a dollar for dollar substitution of the financial aid in the standard package in an amount equal to the "external" award in the following order: Grad PLUS or Federal Direct Unsubsidized Stafford will be reduced first, and then the VP&S Scholarship, if applicable.
+If you receive externally awarded scholarships, you must notify your Financial Aid Officer.
+You will be granted a dollar for dollar substitution of the financial aid in the standard package in an amount equal to the "external" award in the following order: Grad PLUS or Federal Direct Unsubsidized will be reduced first, and then the VP&S Scholarship, if applicable.

-Recipients of the Armed Forces Health Professions Scholarship, the National Health Service Corps Scholarship, the Indian Health Service Scholarship, and full time tuition exemption are not eligible for school need-based grants.
+Recipients of the Armed Forces Health Professions Scholarship, the National Health Service Corps Scholarship, the Indian Health Service Scholarship, and full-time tuition exemption are not eligible for school need based grants.